 If the eye is very large and black with a heavy dark eyebrow hanging close over it, no coloring is needed in this space.

-Like rouge, lipstick is red and therefore photographs black on blue-sensitive film, so was avoided or used sparingly.
-Although some actresses made-up their lips very dark, a light colour was more generally used and/or the lipstick was applied very sparingly.
+Like rouge, lipstick is red and therefore photographs black on blue-sensitive film, so it should have been avoided or used sparingly.
+Some actresses painted their lips very dark but a light colour was more generally used and/or the lipstick was applied very lightly.
 Men would use a greasepaint on their lips that was similar to what they were using on the rest of their skin and try to make sure that the outline of their mouth was visible.

 Be very sparing in the use of lip rouge.
 Remember that red photographs black and that a heavy application of rouge shows an unnaturally black mouth on the screen.
 Except in very rare cases do not attempt to alter the shape of the lips by the application of lip rouge.
 It almost invariably shows.

 We’ve all noticed and some of us wonder why it has to be, that nearly all movie heroines have black lips.
 Just so long as the women of the films persist in coating their lips with rouge, just so much longer must we wait for the perfect film.
 If you must paint your lips (because to you they look so alluring in the mirror), choose a very light shade of red, shape your lips perfectly, then with a towel press gently until their centers hold scarcely any paint.
 Glycerine applied over the lip rouge makes the lips appear not only shiny, but more prominent.